fweilun/moonlink/deploy/kind/README.md

-# Moonlink on kind — Setup & Cleanup
+# Moonlink on kind cluster — Setup & Cleanup

 A tiny, reproducible workflow to **deploy** Moonlink to a local [kind](https://kind.sigs.k8s.io/) cluster and **tear it down** cleanly.
 Two scripts only: